serde-rs/serde-rs.github.io/src/codegen.md

 switch to the real plugin when running with nightly.

-One downside of the Syntex (stable) approach is that errors and warnings emitted by `rustc` will point into the nasty generated code and they can be difficult to trace back to the true source of the problem.
+One downside of the Syntex (stable) approach is that errors and warnings emitted by `rustc` can sometimes point into the nasty generated code and those can be difficult to trace back to the true source of the problem.
 We recommend setting up the hybrid approach but doing your primary development and debugging using a nightly compiler.

 * [Codegen targetting stable compiler](codegen-stable.md)
 * [Codegen targetting nightly compiler](codegen-nightly.md)